mkdizajn/wpmu_woo_mls/README.md

 # What needs to be set

-- Settup MU install and setup your blogs
+- Setup MU install and setup your blogs

 - WooCommerce plugin have to be network enabled and MLS also :)